Mr-Ye-Cao/HackRice/README.md

 The sign-up process includes answering a set of specially designed diagonistic questions and common questions like username and passwords.

 Tech & Framworks used:
-1. PHP with Validation Library to confirm form submission
+1. **PHP** with Validation Library to confirm form submission
-2. MySql to store account information
+2. **MySql** to store account information
-3. HTML, CSS, JavaScript to build form
+3. **HTML, CSS, JavaScript with BootStrap** framwork to build form and handle various types of inputs

+See Files: login.php, signup.php, signupm.php (Sign-up page for mentor)

 #### 2. Chatting, story submission, and user profile system
+Overview: After the mentor and mentee are paired by algorithm, the mentor will provide guidance for the mentee through our online platform.
+The mentor will also provides insights by inputing and submitting their personal stories in

 #### 3. Mentor & Mentee Matching Algorithm